Tarektouati/vue-use-web/README.md

 ## ⚠ Not production ready yet ⚠

+This is a collection of [Web APIs](https://developer.mozilla.org/en-US/docs/Web/API) exposed as Vue.js composition hooks that's upcoming in Vue 3.0

+You can use them with Vue 2.0 using [@vue/composition-api](https://github.com/vuejs/composition-api) until Vue 3.0 gets out.

+## What and why

+Web APIs are ever changing, this library aims to provide to Vue.js developers a stable interface that integrates well into the ecosystem.
+Also an interface that degrades gracefully when browsers do not support said features.

+I initially was choosing to expose this as a [Stateful functional components](https://logaretm.com/blog/2019-06-29-stateful-functional-components/) but that isn't very handy and is not future proof.
+Implementing these APIs in Vue composition API (hooks) makes them ready for Vue 3.0 and beyond.
+Personally I think this is the perfect example to showcase the power of the Composition API.

 ## APIs

 Each composition function is designed to degrade gracefully so you can safely use them, but you should use these as a progressive enhancements for your apps.
 Check browsers compatibilities for each API.